At first it has to be said Kay was a bit apprehensive - this was one of the more relaxed looking shots! -

 and who could resist those eyes.

-Next up for the display was a young Harris Hawk - not even in mature plumage yet (compare it to the adult shown above and later), and displaying after only a few weeks of training.
-I guess it helps to know what you are doing.
+Next up for the display was a young Harris Hawk - not even in mature plumage yet (compare it to the adult shown above and later),

 The highlight of the display was the superb flying skills of the member of staff, Chris, with his radio controlled plane (what..............?)